-(a) Direct the Regulation Counsel to conduct further investigation;

-- (b) Dismiss the allegations; - (c) Divert the matter to the alternatives to discipline program as provided by C.R.C.P.
-241.13; - (d) Order private admonition imposed; or - (e) Authorize the Regulation Counsel to prepare and file a complaint against the attorney.
+- (a) Direct the Regulation Counsel or other investigator appointed pursuant to C.R.C.P.
+251.2(b)(1) to conduct further investigation; - (b) Dismiss the allegations and furnish the person making the allegations with a written explanation of its determination; - (c) Divert the matter to the alternatives to discipline program as provided by C.R.C.P.
+251.13; - (d) Order private admonition imposed; or - (e) Authorize the Regulation Counsel to prepare and file a complaint against the attorney.